jasonacollins/blog/content/post/2015-05-26-conspicuous-consumption-and-economic-growth-2.md

 >
 >When you also consider the innovation undertaken by the potential buyers as they seek to amass the wealth necessary to obtain such a watch, the positive angle to conspicuous consumption grows.
 As a result, curbing conspicuous consumption may have costs (although, I still prefer taxing consumption to income).
 If nothing else, we should appreciate the historical role of conspicuous consumption – competition for sexual partners is a driving force for many productive activities, and one generation’s conspicuous consumption is another generation’s day-to-day tool.

 In its life as [a working paper](http://papers.ssrn.com/sol3/papers.cfm?abstract_id=2111740) over the last few years the paper has received a variety of comments, including from Matt Ridley in [The Wall Street Journal](http://online.wsj.com/article/SB10001424127887323551004578116903873762428.html), Rob Brooks in [The Huffington Post](http://www.huffingtonpost.com/rob-brooks/sexual-signalling-powers-_b_1845337.html) and Chris Dillow at [Stumbling and Mumbling](http://stumblingandmumbling.typepad.com/stumbling_and_mumbling/2012/10/sex-growth.html).

-If you want a copy of the paper and can't get through the Journal of Bioeconomics paywall, you can download [the working paper version](http://papers.ssrn.com/sol3/papers.cfm?abstract_id=2111740) or drop me a line.
-The major difference between the two versions are that the simulations have been shunted into the electronic supplementary material for final publication.
+The major difference between the working paper and published version is that the simulations have been shunted into the electronic supplementary material for final publication.